 Traveling with friends can save you all kinds of money.
 You can split hotel room costs, taxi fares, and dinner bills.
-Get some friends to come along on your EF Ultimate Break trip, and everybody could save up to $250.
+Get some friends to come along on your EF Ultimate Break trip, and everybody could save up to $200—or you could earn your spot for free.
 Doesn’t get much better than that.

 5. Look (like, really look) at your spending habits

 If travel is truly something you want to experience, it’s time to start prioritizing it.
 One of the biggest culprits when it comes to wasting money?
 Unused gym memberships.
 If that’s you, ditch it and start putting aside money for your dream trip.
 Another culprit?
 Sweaters for your cat in every color.
 Okay, we made that one up, but you get the point, right?
 Take a closer look at your expenses, and do your best to cut out all unnecessary spending.
 It’ll be worth it when you’re kicking back on a Greek island beach or pub-hopping in Ireland.